42 Commando RM

 Marine James Jones was awarded the MM for gallant and distinguished service with 3 Commando Brigade, Royal Marines in Malaya during the period 1st January to 30th June, 1952.

-Mne Kenneth Laws is believed to have served with 40 Commando RM in the Brunei and Borneo campaigns c.1962-1966.
+Marine Kenneth Laws died in service cause unknown to this archive.
+He is believed to have served with 40 Commando RM in the Brunei and Borneo campaigns c.1962-1966.
 [Sources: AFM ROH / royal-marines.net website]

 Marine Luther Leeves died in Egypt.